nuplex/five-day-weather/README.md

 ## Thought Process

-Before I started coding:
 1. Carefully read over the specifications.
 I read over each part and thought about how to do it with my given experience.
 It did not seem initially like much work.
 2. Research and test the API, understand the returned data.
 Finding out that there is no actual purely 'five-day' data returned increased the amount of work considerably.
 (Going from just showing, to parsing then showing).
 3. Determine what framework and library to use.
 React, to me, is best if I want to start quickly, so I chose it.
 I've explained why I used certain libraries below.
-A CSS-Preprocessors was not used because the estimated size of the
+A CSS-Preprocessor was not used because the estimated size of the
 application was small.
-4. Determine the pure-MVP (project specification taken at face value), and my personal MVP, and resolve which features to implement based  how a typical forecast app would function.
+4. Determine the pure-MVP (project specification taken at face value), and my personal MVP, and resolve which features to implement based on how a typical forecast app would function.
 5. Think and plan out the UI.
 I decided to make my own icons at this stage since it would be fairly quick.
 6. Initialize the project, create directories.
 Create empty component folders so I know what components I will want.
 7. Think of fail-states for each component.
 What would be considered 'passing'?
 8. Start coding!
 Code, view, test, code, repeat.
+I focused on essential components first  (e.g. `LocationInput`, `GetFiveDayWeather`), ensuring I was getting data correctly back from the API, then worked more on visual components later.
-9. Discussed below is trade-off.
+9. Discussed below were the in-process trade-offs.
 Determining when to shelve something or to keep working on it is a constant decision.

 ## Trade-offs